HIMSA-Noah/Samples-WebhookEventReciever/README.md

 ## Setting up the Azure Storage Queue Provider
 If you download the source code to start working with the Webhook receiver locally it is setup with a MemoryQueueProvider for the internal queue in the event receiver.

-MemoryQueueProvider is not a persistent queue and is only usable for development and test.
+The MemoryQueueProvider is not a persistent queue and is only usable for development and test.

 As part of the sample we have also created a AzureStorageQueueProvider that use the Azure Storage Queue Service.

 Before you can use the AzureStorageQueueProvider you will need to setup a Azure Storage Account and copy the Storage Account Credentials to the AppSettings.json file in the Webhook solution.

 ### Copy Azure Storage credentials from the Azure portal